isc-projects/isc-dnssec-guide/doc/validation.rst

 transmitted via TCP.

 Due to the increased packet size, DNSSEC may fall back to TCP more often than traditional (insecure) DNS.
-If your network is blocking or filtering TCP port 53 today, you may already experience instability with DNS resolution, before even deploying DNSSEC.
+If your network blocks or filters TCP port 53 today, you may already experience instability with DNS resolution, before even deploying DNSSEC.